glasnt/pycon2020-tutorial/README.md

 For this tutorial, you will need a Google Cloud account.
 If you don't already have account or a credentials haven't been provided for you, you can register for a Google Cloud account by visiting [https://console.cloud.google.com/getting-started](https://console.cloud.google.com/getting-started).

 It is recommended that you create a new project for this tutorial.
 This will allow you to keep your tutorial work isolated, and allow for easier cleanup after you have finished with your project.
-Many of the componet involved have an ongoing cost, so it is recommended you [cleanup](#cleanup) once you are done.
+Many of the components involved have an ongoing cost, so it is recommended you [cleanup](#cleanup) once you are done.

 ## Demo Application